 Whereas legal encyclopedias provide a general overview of a broad range of topics, treatises generally provide in-depth treatment of a single subject, such as torts or constitutional law.
 Treatises are usually written by someone who is an authority in that area of the law, but can vary widely from scholarly analysis to a basic description of the law.

-Practitioners= handbooks and manuals, published by such groups as ALI-ABA (American Law InstituteCAmerican Bar Association Joint Committee on Continuing Legal Education) are less useful for students but invaluable in real life.
-They tend to address practical concerns and provide useful features designed to simplify routine aspects of law practice.
+Practitioner's handbooks and manuals, published by such groups as ALI-ABA (American Law Institute, American Bar Association Joint Committee on Continuing Legal Education) are less useful for students but invaluable for attorneys.
+Handbooks and manuals tend to address practical concerns and provide useful features designed to simplify routine aspects of law practice.

-Hornbooks and law school texts (e.g. Prosser and Keeton on Torts), as well as the briefer “nutshells,” are written primarily for students but are also good for anyone seeking an overview of a doctrinal area.
+Hornbooks and law school texts (e.g. Prosser and Keeton on Torts), as well as the briefer “nutshells,” are written primarily for students but can also be a great resource for anyone seeking an overview of a doctrinal area.

-Most print treatises that appear on Westlaw or Lexis will have an individual record assigned to them in the catalog which you can use to click through to the actual treatise.
+To locatetreatises, begin by using the Library Catalog, look at the Guide to Finding Legal Treatises or ask a librarian to recommend an authoritative treatise.
+Most print treatises that appear on Westlaw or Lexis will appear when you search the library's catalog.
 However, you might also wish to search the database directory for a particular treatise.
 Once you have located the database of the treatise you are seeking, use the Table of Contents to locate information on your topic.

 Some of the most influential scholarly commentary in American law appears in law reviews.
 Law review articles can be useful for obtaining an overview of an area of law, finding references to primary and additional secondary authority, and developing ideas for analyzing a question of first impression or resolving a conflict in the law.